DivineOmega/uxdm/README.md

 ### Source data validation

 You can use UXDM to validate the source data.
 If validation fails part way through a migration, the migration will halt and a `ValidationException` will be thrown.
+However, if `->validateBeforeMigrating()` is called, all data rows will be preemptively validated before the migration begins.

 The code below shows how to validate various fields.